Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 pending it exposes `PlaybackState::Seeking`, pauses OSS/WASAPI/CoreAudio, clears its video queue, drains/discards pre-seek frames and waits for the matching barriers from both routed A/V tracks.
-A successful `SeekFlush` carries the decode-safe MPEG-TS landing PTS; Sanctuary converts that back to media time, drops/reopens its PCM output so no pre-seek samples survive, resets video presentation, and lets the first post-seek AAC PTS initialise the new audio timeline before normal preroll can resume.
+A successful `SeekFlush` carries the decode-safe MPEG-TS landing PTS; Sanctuary converts that back to media time and discards the old PCM output so no pre-seek samples survive.
+If the current audio metadata is already authoritative it reopens the output immediately; a freshly opened quality rendition may still have provisional AAC metadata, in which case Sanctuary leaves audio closed until the first ordered post-seek `StreamUpdate` supplies rate/channels/format.
+The first post-seek AAC PTS then initialises the new audio timeline before normal preroll can resume.
 A rejected seek restores the previous position/play state and disables further seeks for that session.
 Rapid later seeks supersede older generations, whose stale barriers are ignored.